VidunderGunder/ml-ady-report/README.md

 ![Complex Sensor input](images/complex-sensors.png)

 To negate this, most inputs will be based on sensors that can work with any form factor.
-The end hardware solution is ideally one hub containing the majority of sensors, with as minimal nodes placed at critical positions on the vehicle in question.
+The end hardware solution is ideally one hub containing the majority of sensors, with minimal nodes placed at critical positions on the vehicle in question.

 ![](images/simple-sensors.png)